A nearly Blackwell-optimal policy gradient method: A nearly Blackwell optimal policy gradient algorithm

-\algref{alg:gainbiasbarrier_optim} implements the above-mentioned barrier method to attain nBw optimality.
+\algref{alg:gainbiasbarrier_optim} implements the barrier method to approximately obtain nBw-optimal policies (as described in the beginning of \secref{sec:bwoptim_algo}).
 It employs \algref{alg:gradfisher_sampling} to estimate the gradients and Fisher matrices of gain and bias.
 These algorithms altogether can be regarded as approximation to the $n$-discount optimality policy iteration \citep[\ch{10.3}]{puterman_1994_mdp}.